What exactly is TRE®? Here are some answers.

 what does TRE® look like?

-TRE® starts with six warm-up exercises, similar to some yoga stretches.
+TRE® begins with six simple warm-up exercises, similar to gentle yoga stretches.

 These are followed by the tremoring process.

-Every person tremors differently - it all depends on what your body wants to release at a certain point in your practice.
+Every person tremors differently, it depends entirely on what your body is ready to release at any given moment.

-To give you a general idea, though, here's a brief example - the actual tremoring process.
+To give you a general idea, though, here's a brief example of what the actual tremoring process can look like.

-Please note: While TRE® is a self-help technique and is really simple, it's very powerful and many people want to be guided through these exercises.
+Please note: While TRE® is a self-help technique and deceptively simple, it's also very powerful.

 Can it really work?